openstack/zun/zun/api/rest_api_version_history.rst

   Add detach a network from a container api.
   Users can use this api to detach a neutron network from a container.

+1.7
+---

+  Disallow non-admin users to force delete containers Only Admin User can use "delete --force" to force delete a container.